orgua/shepherd_v2_planning/docs/40_embedded_sys/evaluate_raspberry_CM4.md

 # Raspberry CM4

-- Board is similar to BB-AI64
+- Board is similar to BB-AI64 regarding performance
 - RPi4 & RPi5 have hardware-timestamping
 - various RAM and eMMC configurations